leg100/pug/README.md

 ![Modules demo](https://vhs.charm.sh/vhs-224dkO2QdUANY0xFpvDbu5.gif)

+*Note: what pug calls a module is equivalent to a [root module](https://developer.hashicorp.com/terraform/language/modules#the-root-module), i.e. a directory containing terraform configuration, including a backend definition.
+It is not to be confused with a [child module](https://developer.hashicorp.com/terraform/language/modules#child-modules).*

 ## Workspaces

 Pug supports workspaces.
 Invoke plan and apply on workspaces.
 Change the current workspace for a module.